nov1n/RemarkablePocket/README.md

 if you want to say thanks. :-)

 ## Disclaimer
 The author(s) and contributor(s) are not associated with reMarkable AS, Norway. reMarkable is a registered trademark of reMarkable AS in some countries.
 Please see https://remarkable.com for their product.

+RemarkablePocket uses rmapi to connect to Remarkable cloud.
+The newly released sync protocol is not yet tested through and may contain bugs.
+As [recommended](https://github.com/juruen/rmapi#warning-experimental-support-for-the-new-sync-protocol) by rmapi please make sure you have a backup of your files.